Chaste/chaste-docker/README.md

 ## TL;DR

 1. [Install Docker](https://docs.docker.com/install/#supported-platforms)
-2. `docker run -it --rm -v chaste_data:/home/chaste chaste/chaste-docker:2019.1`
+2. `docker run -it --init --rm -v chaste_data:/home/chaste chaste/chaste-docker:2019.1`
 3. GL HF! ;)

 [Docker](https://docs.docker.com/) is a lightweight virtualisation technology allowing applications with all of their dependencies to be quickly and easily run in a platform-independent manner.
 This project provides an image containing [Chaste](http://www.cs.ox.ac.uk/chaste/) (and some additional scripts for convenience) which can be launched with a single command, to provide a portable, homogeneous computational environment (across several operating systems and countless hardware configurations) for the simulation of cancer, heart and soft tissue.